 God is loving (Ephesians 2:4-5), just (Acts 17:31), truthful (John 14:6), and holy (1 John 1:5).
 He shows compassion (2 Corinthians 1:3), mercy (Romans 9:15), and grace (Romans 5:17).
 He is a righteous judge (Psalm 5:5) but He also offers forgiveness (Psalm 130:4) to those that sincerely ask and are willing to walk in His path of righteousness.

 God is the Creator of heaven and earth (Genesis 1:1; Psalm 146:6; Nehemiah 9:6).
 We cannot understand God apart from His works, because what God does flows from who He is.
 He actively sustains His creation (Colossians 1:17).
 He reveals His good will towards humans (Ephesians 1:11) which involves the redemption of man from the curse of sin and death (Galatians 3:13-14).
 He draws people to Him through the ministry of His Son Jesus Christ (John 6:44).
 He disciplines His children with love (Hebrews 12:6) and will also judge the evil doers at the Day of Judgement (Revelation 20:11-15).

 The Relationship with Him

-God is our heavenly Father who loved us unto death.
+God is our heavenly Father who loved us unto death (Philippians 2:8).
 In the Person of the Son, God became incarnate (John 1:14) in order to bear the penalty of our sins, which is death.
 Thus, the Son of God is the “bridge” between God and man (John 14:6; 1 Timothy 2:5).
-It is only through Jesus that we can have peace (Ephesians 1:7), reconciliation with God (John 15:15; Romans 5:10), and eternal salvation (2 Timothy 2:10).
-In Jesus Christ “all the fullness of the Deity lives in bodily form” (Colossians 2:9).
-So, to really know who God is, all we have to do is look at Jesus.
+It is only through Jesus that we can have peace (Ephesians 1:7), reconciliation (John 15:15; Romans 5:10), and eternal salvation (2 Timothy 2:10).
+In Jesus Christ, “all the fullness of the Deity lives in bodily form” (Colossians 2:9).
+So, to really know who God is, all we have to do is to look at Jesus.

 In His service,